CEL Designation General Parameters

 Receiving a CEL Designation

-Receiving a CEL designation on your course announces to students at the time of registration that your course involves a service-learning or community-based research project.
-It also registers your course with the CIC, which in turn provides support to you and your students.
+Receiving a CEL designation on your course announces to students at the time of registration that your course involves a community engaged learning or community engaged research project.
+It also registers your course with the CCEL, which in turn provides support to you and your students.

 The CCEL’s CEL Curriculum Committee, consisting of experienced CEL faculty at WSU, will review each application.
 The course instructor, department chair and secretary will be notified by the CCEL’s CEL Curriculum Committee chair after the committee completes its review of applications.